Don’t agree with the points raised, or think we’ve missed something from Room 101: Marketing Edition? Let us know by tweeting us @kanukadigital.

 Amy Lyle, Digital Account Executive

 What I’d really like to see is a continued push towards making marketing more personal.
-You may have already heard of if the term ‘Conversational Marketing’ – which essentially means a way to start real-time conversations with buyers/customers.
+You may have already heard of if the term ‘Conversational Marketing’ – which essentially means to start real-time conversations with buyers/customers.

-It’s an antidote to a fundamental problem in today’s marketing; the way we’ve been taught to market and sell no longer really matches how buyers buy things.
+It’s an antidote to a fundamental problem in today’s marketing; the way we’ve been taught to market and sell no longer matches how buyers buy things.

 It’s time for businesses to stop forcing people to jump through endless hoops before a helpful conversation can take place.
 Instead of forcing people to go through lead capture forms and wait days for a response, we should start seeing more conversational marketing tools like targeted messaging and intelligent chatbots to engage with people when they’re on a company website.